 Since in the previous steps the subscriptions were extended by different time frames, now we need to aggregate them in one new subscription for the cumulative amount of the resource which will automatically renew for the desired period going forward.

 In our example, we assumed that we need a subscription for the RAM resource for three months.
 In Step 3 we purchase RAM Subscription 4 which sums up all the RAM (10GB + 2GB + 2GB = 14 GB) that we need.
 We set it to be for 3 months and we turn the Auto-Renew option on:

-The same procedure can be repeated for any other resource subscriptions you want to sync up.
+You can repeat the same procedure for any other resource subscriptions you want to sync up.